Fees

 Payments are due half termly in advance, if this presents difficulty, then it is acceptable for fees to be paid weekly.

-Please be aware that failure to pay fees on time may cause your child to lose their place, we will only give two weeks leniency.
+Please be aware that failure to pay fees on time may cause your child to lose their All Inclusive Package, we will only give two weeks leniency.

 The EARLY YEARS PUPIL PREMIUM